 Cats may also have seizures if they’ve had previous head trauma.
 For example, if a cat has incurred a head injury by getting hit by a cat or by falling from a balcony, it may experience internal damage that can cause it to seize.

-Other causes include, brain tumors and virus or parasite infections.
+Other causes include, brain tumors, viruses, and parasite infections.
 Some cats may also have epilepsy for no known cause.

 Here’s what you should do when your cat has a seizure: